Ground reality: A look at Sporting grounds in Mumbai

-With the local sports season on in full swing, we tour sporting grounds for a field review and a look at the facilities
+With the local sports season on in full swing, mid-day tours sporting grounds across the city of Mumbai for a field review and a look at the facilities they have to offer

 With India aiming to move to a position of respectability among multi-sport nations, it is grassroots efforts that earn us champions.
 Yet, there is so much that needs to be done when it comes to facilities for young athletes — from changing rooms to drinking water and showers at city grounds.
 In the first of a two-part series, we review three popular grounds in Mumbai.

 The SAI complex in Kandivali sits amidst verdant expanse and lush greenery.
 Yet, for the athletes, it is a case of the grass is greener on the other side.
 The football ground is not maintained with players risking injury.
 St Andrew’s College coach Sydney Alexander says, “Look at the grass it is overgrown, you cannot see the ball.”